Slime Moulds & Fungi at Strumpshaw Fen – June 2024 Overview

 Strumpshaw Fen Woodland – 2nd June 2024

-A week later we would find these Stemonitis as old sporangia.
+A week later we would find these Stemonitis as more mature sporangia.

 Near the Sandy Glade we spotted some Ceratiomyxa fruticulosa.